by Bruce Dunlavy

 Thus a party that is a virtually permanent minority is able to control all three branches of government without consulting the majority party.

-The Constitution does not allow for any changes in the makeup of the Senate, and an amendment to allow that is unattainable.
+The Constitution does not allow for any changes in the makeup of the Senate, and an amendment to alter that is unattainable.
 Thus the only avenue available to correct the imbalance in government is to change the way Presidents are selected.

 The Electoral College system has more problems than just being inherently undemocratic and allowing for a popular vote loser to win the presidency.
 It also does damage in other ways.

 One salient example is that the Electoral Vote system effectively disenfranchises millions of voters.
 It is often said by opponents of a popular-vote-only Presidential election that it would mean candidates would campaign only in highly-populated regions, ignoring the voters and issues of small States.
-In fact, quite the opposite is true.
+In fact, the opposite is true.

-It is the Electoral Vote system that causes candidates to ignore huge numbers of voters and some entire States.
+It is the existing Electoral Vote system that causes candidates to ignore huge numbers of voters and some entire States.
 Consider a State such as Wyoming.
 Presidential candidates don’t bother with it, because it is always reliably Republican.
 Democrats find no value in campaigning for Wyoming voters, and Republicans don’t need to.

 The same thing happens in California, which is reliably Democratic.
 The Republican Presidential candidate doesn’t want to try hard to win there, and the Democratic candidate doesn’t need to.
 President Trump has repeatedly stated that he would not prioritize the needs or desires of California because it didn’t vote for him.
 Yet more Californians (over 5,400,000) voted for Trump than the combined total of Trump voters in Alaska, Arkansas, Kansas, Montana, Nebraska, North Dakota, Oklahoma, South Dakota, Utah, and Wyoming – all States which Trump won.
 But those Californians’ votes meant nothing in the Electoral College, and it is those regularly red States that Trump has catered to.

 If a presidential election process emphasized popular votes, candidates would have to go everywhere and appeal to all voters, because there would be no votes that don’t affect the outcome.
-Democratic candidates would be seen in, and listen to, the people of the Great Plains, and Republicans would do the same regarding urban areas.
+Democratic candidates would be seen in (and listen to the people of) the Great Plains, and Republicans would do the same regarding urban areas.

 Another, more far-reaching, effect of the Electoral Vote system is that it warps national policy.
 The issues of relatively small constituencies receive disproportionate emphasis depending on where they are located.
 I currently reside in Florida, a State that is always an electoral battleground.
 Since it has 29 Electoral Votes and is very narrowly divided, much emphasis is placed on a small group that is heavily influenced by one issue.
 The Cuban-American community in south Florida is so important in the fight to win a State with more than 10 percent of the Electoral Votes needed for a majority that they have effectively controlled American policy toward Cuba for 60 years.
 By extension, American foreign policy regarding all of Latin America is affected, and not in a realistic geopolitical way.
-Likewise, the exaggerated influence of small agricultural States has resulted in such things as the ubiquitous ethanol in gasoline.
+Likewise, the exaggerated influence of small-population agricultural States has resulted in such things as the ubiquitous presence of ethanol in gasoline.

 Is there a way that the system can be reformed?
 There are some ideas out there.
 For example the National Popular Vote Interstate Compact (NPVIC) is an agreement in which States sign on to allocate their Electoral Votes to the winner of the nationwide popular vote, irrespective of which candidate got the most votes in that State.
 NPVIC is stipulated to go into effect when enough States have joined to account for enough Electoral Votes to win (270).

-So far, the only States that have become members of NPVIC are Democratic or heading that way (Colorado voters gave approval last week), and the total of the Electoral Votes they represent is only 196.
+So far, the only States that have become members of NPVIC are Democratic or heading that way (Colorado voters gave approval in this year’s general election), and the total of the Electoral Votes they represent is only 196.
 Getting to 270 is a real stretch, and one might assume that some States may drop out of NPVIC along the road.
 If you’re wondering if States can legally do what NPVIC calls for, the answer is yes.
 The opening paragraph of Article II of the Constitution says that the disposition of each State’s Electoral Votes is decided by that State’s legislature.
 You will look in vain for anything in the Constitution that guarantees that citizens get to vote for Presidential candidates.

 Another relatively simple reform is to have proportional voting.
 If a candidate receives 60 percent of a State’s popular vote, that candidate receives 60 percent of the State’s Electoral Votes.
 Whether such votes would have to be rounded or fractions of votes awarded would be subject to court tests for Constitutionality.